High Times for Michigan Teens

 Pot can have effects that manifest themselves “in the moment,” and permanently.

 For instance, pot has a way of wreaking havoc on the frontal cortex, which is one of the last areas of the brain to complete its development.
-Among adolescents, one effect of frequent use is damage to the brain's white matter.
-These tracts of the central nervous system enable communication among neurons, and damage to those relays results in a higher level of impulsivity, a lower capacity for abstract thinking, an inhibition of inappropriate responses, and a reduced ability to plan.
+Among adolescents, one effect of frequent use is damage to the brain’s white matter.
+These tracts of the central nervous system enable communication among neurons, and damage to those relays results in a higher level of impulsivity, a lower capacity for abstract thinking, and inhibition of inappropriate responses, and a reduced ability to plan.

 In addition, most persistent users experience a reduction in neuropsychological functioning equivalent to a decline in I.Q. of about six points.
 While that may seem insignificant, note that it is in the same realm as what would be experienced with prolonged exposure to lead.

 The above is meant to inform the reader, and to help him or her to make decisions based upon what science has shown us to be true.
 Given what has been discussed here, I hope that you choose wisely.
+If you are facing a marijuana crime, either medical or recreational, contact Fausone Bohn, LLP today at (248) 380-0000.